susancou/m3-markdown/exercise-1/README.md

 Then, in the space below, put your favorite quote in a block quote, and provide a link to a website that provides additional information about the quote.
 When you push your changes back up to GitHub, you will see the rendered markdown file.

 See `complete` branch for an example.

+###Quote
+>Here's a sigh to those who love me,
+>And a smile to those who hate;
+>And, whatever sky's above me,
+>Here's a heart for every fate.

+this is from To [Thomas Moore by Byron](http://www.online-literature.com/byron/703/)